cerb/cerb.github.io/_guides/integrations/stripe/stripe.md

 ---
 title: Integrate with Stripe
 excerpt: A step-by-step guide for integrating Cerb and Stripe.
+summary: This page provides a comprehensive guide on integrating Cerb with Stripe.
+  It covers the steps to obtain API keys from the Stripe dashboard, create a Stripe service within Cerb, and utilize the connected account in bot behaviors.
+The guide explains how to automate processes using Stripe's API through Cerb bots, including executing HTTP requests with the connected account for authentication.
+Additionally, it mentions the availability of a Stripe Bot package for practical implementation examples.
 permalink: /guides/integrations/stripe/
 layout: integration
 topic: Integrations